 Maintain confidential information and other proprietary interest of NYLS.
 Content Managers may not disclose externally, in any way, any NYLS-related, confidential information or trade secrets belonging to NYLS, its students, vendors, suppliers, contractors, or others.
 This could include: financial information, systems and technology information, intellectual property and operating agreements.

-Refer media, press, and other inquiries to the Office of Marketing & Communications.
-Students and/or Content Managers who are not authorized to speak on behalf of NYLS should refer all inquiries to the Office of Marketing & Communications.
+Refer media, press, and other inquiries to the Office of Marketing and Communications.
+Students and/or Content Managers who are not authorized to speak on behalf of NYLS should refer all inquiries to the Office of Marketing and Communications.

 - Grovo.com provides tips for users of all levels of experience using short web-based video tutorials.

 - Social Media Best Practices for Law Schools.